 - 1) Skyline College has five Institutional SLOs: Citizenship, Critical Thinking, Effective Communication, Information Literacy, and Lifelong Wellness.
 Because they're based on graduation requirements for an AA/AS, all degree bearing program should teach all five competencies.
 But not all do.
 [Though all programs may not align, they should not be forced to.
 Rather, aim for authentic, not forced alignment, and by extension, authentic assessment.
-Though not all degree bearing programs may address all of the ISLO competencies, general education courses should be identified that address those gaps.]
+For degree bearing programs that do not address all of the ISLO competencies, general education courses should be identified that address those gaps.]
 In addition, the assessment results aren't representative of the College as a whole since they are dependent on which three-to-six programs participate in the ISLO assessment; thus, they're hard to generalize from. - 2) A deeper connection needs to be made between the ISLOs and teaching and learning, one of the major intents of assessment.
 Assessment results have yielded sporadic professional development, when what is needed is sustained professional development around these core competencies.
 [This PD can still take place, perhaps by continuing the plan of focusing on an ISLO each year.
 Presently the APP has an ISLO question, but it's not required.
 In the future, ISLO assessment results should be required.
-Karen's main concern is that the ISLO rubrics not go to the wayside, and that the relevant criteria be integrated into the assessment.
-Also, Karen should still provide an online entry for each program's results, along with students' G#s, so that the College can continue to disaggregate the data.]
+Karen's added thoughts -- My main concern is that the ISLO rubrics not go to the wayside, and that the relevant criteria be integrated into the assessment.
+Also, I should still provide an online entry for each program's results, along with students' G#s, so that the College can continue to disaggregate the data.]

 3) The three-year assessment cycle may not accommodate the dialogue that SLO assessment is intended to engender.
 [Presently keep the three - year assessment calendar.
 Suggestion for a future calendar is to connect it to the comprehensive program review cycle.
 The challenge is that CPRs are staggered such that each program will be at a different place in the assessment calendar.
-Perhaps there can be a six-year calendar, with all required courses for the degree assessed at least twice within that calendar?]
+Karen's additional notes -- Other desirable considerations are how ISLOs are rolled out (each year or each 1.5 years, for a total of 7.5 years)?
+More time to accommodate the desire to process SLOs and assessment, so perhaps every four years?)]
 Such dialogue should help us to develop a shared understanding of what the outcomes mean for us, how students can demonstrate their knowledge and skills, how we can support that learning, and more broadly, how our specific courses and/or assignments fit into a larger, comprehensive whole-in this case, the ISLOs.
 As Natasha Jankowski and David Marshall (2017) write in Degrees that Matter, "Such collective reflection requires exploring not just whether a program is constructed in ways that support student attainment of learning outcomes, but how [my emphasis]" (86).